Brian Sanders ’97

 - Hometown: Huntington Beach

-- Where you live now: Splits time between Newport Beach & Carlsbad
+- Currently lives: Splits time between Newport Beach & Carlsbad

 Where did you grow up?